Explore 1.5M+ audiobooks & ebooks free for days

 Chad Sanders

-Chad Sanders is the author of Black Magic: What Black Leaders Learned From Trauma and Triumph.
+Chad Sanders is the author of Black Magic: What Black Leaders Learned from Trauma and Triumph.
 He is the host of the Yearbook podcast on the Armchair Expert network and the Audible Originals podcast, Direct Deposit.
-Chad’s work has been featured in the New York Times, Time, Fortune, Forbes, and other publications.
-Chad has also written for TV series on HBO Max and ABC Freeform.
-Chad was raised in Silver Spring, Maryland, and earned his bachelor of arts degree in English at Morehouse College.
+Chad’s work has been featured in The New York Times, Time, Fortune, Forbes, Deadline, Variety, The Hollywood Reporter, and other publications.
+Chad has also written for TV series on Max and Freeform.
+Chad was raised in Silver Spring, Maryland, and earned his BA in English at Morehouse College.
 He lives in New York City.

 Related to Black Magic